dansiviter/cito/core/README.md

 * Standalone, embedded broker,
 * Clustered, embedded broker,
-* Standalone, remove JMS broker,
+* Standalone, remote JMS broker,
 * Clustered, remote JMS broker.

 Citō utilises highly scalable [Apache ActiveMQ Artemis](http://activemq.apache.org/artemis/) to act as an embedded message broker.
 This is a very high performant broker that has been shown to post 8 million messages/sec on [SPECjms2007](http://planet.jboss.org/post/8_2_million_messages_second_with_specjms) benchmark (when formally HornetQ) in addition to scaling well.